santixo16/Java-MySQL-Integrator-Project/README.md

 This project aims to integrate a Java application with a MySQL database.
 It features a user-friendly interface that enables you to access a previously created database and perform operations such as adding, updating, and deleting records.

 The MySQL database included in this project contains information related to a tech support business, including tables for clients, employees, and physical business information.
+## Recomendation
+- This project was developed using JDK version 17.
+We recommend using the same version or a later version of the JDK.

 # Windows Installation